C++23 · GPU-First · In Development · Late 2027

 TLRC Global Illumination

-Temporal Light Radiance Cache — first modern GI path live on D3D12 & Vulkan.
-Screen-probe resolve, temporal reprojection, adaptive ray allocation, and a world-cache feedback loop.
+Temporal Light Radiance Cache.
+A modern lightweight GI option live on D3D12 & Vulkan, with screen-probe resolve, temporal reprojection, adaptive ray allocation, and a world-cache feedback loop.

 Modern GI